Renting a room

 Our properties are inspected at least once a month to ensure your safety and to identify any maintenance issues that need addressing.

-In the case of any emergency maintenance issues, please complete our online form and we will arrange for a member of our maintenance team to fix the problem.
+However, these visits are for our records and are not a substitute for tenants.
+In the case of any maintenance issues at your property, it is tenants’ responsibility to please complete our online form and we will arrange for a member of our maintenance team to fix the problem.

 A cleaner will visit your property either once a week or fortnightly to ensure that all the communal areas (where applicable: living room, kitchen, bathrooms and hallway) are clean and tidy.
 This is for your convenience and to ensure that all our properties are well maintained.
 This is at no extra cost to you but should you require cleaning services for your room please contact one of our staff for more details.